hth73/hth73/README.md

 </p>

 ---
-- 🌱 Currently learning a lot about unattended installations for Ubuntu and Manjaro using Packer, Vagrant, and Ansible, as well as OpenStack, Docker, and many other technologies.
+- 🧠 Currently, I am learning about automated installations of Ubuntu, Manjaro, and NixOS using Packer, Vagrant, and Ansible.
+I am also exploring OpenStack, Docker, and CoreOS, along with many other areas of IT.
-- ⚡ I enjoy pencil drawing and photo manipulation using Adobe Photoshop.
+- 🖌️ I enjoy pencil drawing and photo manipulation using Adobe Photoshop.

 ***
 #### 💻 Operating Systems: